Personal line of credit: What it is and how it works

 Even if you don’t end up using your line of credit, keep an eye out for any monthly or annual maintenance fees the lender may charge.
 If you’re considering a PLOC, it’s worth keeping in mind how any potential fees will fit into your budget.

-If you’re looking for other ways to access credit, check out Capital One’s credit card options.
-You could also see if you’re pre-approved for card offers without harming your credit.
+If you’re looking for ways to access credit, check out credit cards from Capital One.
+You can see if you’re pre-approved for Capital One card offers, without harming your credit scores.

 Related Content